Sequential-circuits/facesearcher/README.md

 3 - Robotic Arm kit
 4 - 6 servos
 7 - PCA9685 controller
+8 - Xbox Kinect 360 (NOT the Kinect One)
+9 - Camera IMX219

+You will have to install the libraries adafruit servokit, OpenCV, and Freenect 1

 TO DO:
 1 - Make the other axis work, as now it only works with 1